mehulagg/gitlab_test/doc/administration/high_availability/redis.md

    roles ['redis_sentinel_role']

    # Must be the same in every sentinel node
-   redis['master_name'] = 'gitlab-redis'
+   redis['primary_name'] = 'gitlab-redis'

-   # The same password for Redis authentication you set up for the master node.
+   # The same password for Redis authentication you set up for the primary node.
-   redis['master_password'] = 'redis-password-goes-here'
+   redis['primary_password'] = 'redis-password-goes-here'

-   # The IP of the master Redis node.
+   # The IP of the primary Redis node.
-   redis['master_ip'] = '10.0.0.1'
+   redis['primary_ip'] = '10.0.0.1'

    # Define a port so Redis can listen for TCP requests which will allow other
    # machines to connect to it.
    redis['port'] = 6379

-   # Port of master Redis server, uncomment to change to non default.
+   # Port of primary Redis server, uncomment to change to non default.
 Defaults
    # to `6379`.
-   #redis['master_port'] = 6379
+   #redis['primary_port'] = 6379

    ## Configure Sentinel
    sentinel['bind'] = '10.0.0.1'